-- Save and title each of your QR codes to your desktop and insert the image into your documents.
+- Save and title each of the QR codes to your desktop and insert the image into your documents.

 - Create the individual wall documents for your game.

-- When students scan the QR code, a question should pop up that leads them to another wall document around the room, with the answer at the bottom.
+- When students scan the QR code, a question should pop up that leads them to another wall document in the classroom, with the answer at the bottom.
 Remember, do not include the answer of the question on the same page as its QR code, always use a different answer.
-This will allow students to move around the room from QR code to QR code.
+Doing this leads the teams to move around the room from QR code to QR code.

-- If you look at the Nanotechnology Scavenger Hunt Student Sheet Answer Key on the first wall display, the page will look like this: the answer 14 is at bottom of the page; the heart symbol is at the top of the page; and QR code # 2 would be place in the middle of the page.
+- As an example, look at the Nanotechnology Scavenger Hunt Student Sheet Answer Key on the first wall display (see Figure 2); it looks like this: the answer 14 is at bottom of the page; the heart symbol is at the top of the page; and QR code #2 is in the middle of the page.

 - Follow this same pattern for the rest of the pages.
-Creating the pages in this manner will create a cycle for the students to go through.
+Making the pages in this manner creates a cycle for students to go through.

 With the Students

-Provide the following scenario to the students: There are eight symbols around the room you need to place in the correct order.
-You complete this task by correctly answering a series of questions.
+Kick off the activity by telling the students: Around the room are eight symbols that you need to place in the correct order.
+Complete this task by correctly answering a series of questions.

 - Distribute questions from the Scavenger Hunt Question Slips and copies of the Nanotechnology Scavenger Hunt Student Sheet.

-- Have students begin by answering the question on a slip of paper at their desk.
-An example question would be: “How many different types of breast cancers have been identified with the aid of nanotechnology?”
+- Have students begin by answering the question on a slip of paper at their desks.
+An example question is: “How many different types of breast cancers have been identified with the aid of nanotechnology?”

 - Clue: all answers are numbers.

 - In this case the answer is 14.
 Students will not know that this is the answer but they can use problem solving skills to help them select the correct answer from the options around the room.
-In this case, all other number have units, are percentages, or are dates.
-Leaving the exact number ‘14’ as the only viable option.
+In this case, all other number have units, are percentages, or are dates, leaving the number 14 as the only viable option.

-- Direct students to look around the room to find the answer to their question which is written on the bottom of a QR code placed around the room, see Figure 2 above.
+- Direct teams to look around the room to find the answers to their questions, which are written on the bottoms of the QR codes placed around the room (see Figure 2).

 - Have students record the symbol found above the QR code on the same sheet as the answer they chose on the Nanotechnology Scavenger Hunt Student Sheet, for example a heart or a star.

-- Writing down the symbol not only helps students keep track of their answers, but provides a simple method for teachers to provide feedback in case students do get an answer wrong.
+- Writing down the symbol helps students keep track of their answers and provides a simple method for teachers to provide feedback in case teams get wrong answers.

-- Once students have recorded a symbol for the question they just answered, they will then scan the QR code on that same document to receive their next question.
-The answer to the new question can be found at the bottom of a different document somewhere around the room.
+- Once groups have recorded a symbol for the question they just answered, they scan the QR code on that same document to receive the next question.
+The answer to the new question is found at the bottom of a different document posted in the room.

-- Students will repeat steps 2-4 on their student sheets until they find all eight symbols.
+- Students repeat steps 2-4 on the student sheets until they find all eight symbols.

-- Clue: If a student scans a QR code giving them their initial question again, before they have completed all remaining questions, this is an indicator that they have gotten one of the questions wrong and must retrace their steps to find the incorrect answer.
-The initial question read on the slip of paper should also be the last question the student finds.
+- Clue: If scanning a QR code gives a team its initial question again, before they have completed all remaining questions, this indicates that they have answered one of the questions incorrectly and must retrace their steps to determine/fix the incorrect answer.
+The initial question read on the slip of paper is also the last question found.

-- Optional: Once all students have completed the scavenger hunt, the teacher may give a prize to the first three groups to solve the sequence.
+- (optional) Once all students have completed the scavenger hunt, award a prize to the first three teams that solve the sequence.

-- Give the students five minutes to reflect individually and write about at least two facts they learned regarding nanotechnology.
+- Give students five minutes to individually reflect and write about at least two facts they learned about nanotechnology.

-- Lead a whole class discussion on nanotechnology and how engineers are applying this technology to find solutions to many of the world’s problems; for example, water sustainability.
-Use the provided Nanotechnology Scavenger Hunt PowerPoint Presentation as your discussion opener.
+- Lead a class discussion on nanotechnology and how engineers are applying this technology to find solutions to many of the world’s problems; for example, water sustainability.
+Use the slides in the Nanotechnology Scavenger Hunt PowerPoint Presentation to open the discussion.

 - Provide students with the group challenge:

-- Explain: “Now that you have be introduced to the world of nanotechnology.
-It is now your turn to create a scavenger hunt or game that will teach your fellow classmates about a specific application of nanotechnology.
+- Explain: “Now that you have been introduced to the world of nanotechnology, it is your turn to create a scavenger hunt or game that teachs your classmates about a specific application of nanotechnology.
 You may choose from the following areas:”

-- Each team is required to create an instruction page which include:
+- Each team is required to create an instruction page that includes: